 Glenshee's topography results in it often being referred to as the "Scottish 3 Valleys", after the more famous ski area in the French Alps.
 However the area is more easily described in 4 sections separated by each of the 3 valleys.
 Runs are not named on the piste map, but are occasionally signposted on the mountain.

 To the east of the A93, the triple Cairnwell Chairlift rises steeply to The Cairnwell's high point on the Munro of the same name.
 This lift opened in 2016 replacing an ancient single seater, and accesses the start of the often mogulled Tiger black; a ridge towards the Thunderbowl is the only alternative.
-But the main hub on this side of the road is reached by the newish two-seater Baddoch Chairlift, which rises a short distance to the hub of The Cairnwell area at a hexagonal café, with a choice of steepish greens back to base.
+But the main hub on this side of the road is reached by the newish two-seater Baddoch Chairlift, which rises a short distance to the hub of The Cairnwell area at a hexagonal café, with a pair of tricky greens back to base.
 The easiest nursery slopes (with a dedicated drag lift and rope tow) are below this point but the access run alongside the Plastic Slope Poma is a bit steep: it may be better to walk from the base station.
 Above the café, the Claybokie Poma serves good, green progression runs, while the Cairnwell T-bar (due to be replaced by a chairlift in the near future) reaches the top of the ridge for the Thunderbowl, the often immaculately-groomed Race Track runs, and the longer Bunny Run.
-Further over, the Carn Aosda T-bar and Butcharts Access Poma both serve a decent area of rolling, intermediate runs, with the easiest slopes to skier's right.
+Further over, the Carn Aosda T-bar and Butcharts Access Poma both serve a decent area of rolling, intermediate slopes, with the easiest to skier's right.
 A snowpark is sometimes built next to the higher Butcharts T-bar.

 Across the road, the double Sunnyside Chairlift and twin drags rise to the top of the low Sunnyside / Cluny ridge between the first and second valleys.
 Fairly gentle runs return to the car park with few surprises, with even easier ones served by the two Cluny Pomas, Tom Dearg Poma and short Beag Poma on the far side of the ridge.
 The latter lift also takes you to Meall Odhar Café where the Caenlochan Poma departs for the higher Meall Odhar ridge.
 In good snow, its western flank is a wonderful intermediate playground with interesting natural terrain features, its lower portion also accessed by the Meall Odhar Poma.
 Don't miss the long Home Run, gradually steepening as it winds along the ridge with great views north over the Cairngorms and no lifts in sight.
 On the other side of the ridge, unfenced blues and a direct red descend into Coire Fionn, with two more drags taking you back.

 Coire Fionn is also the stepping stone to reach many people's favourite part of the area at Glas Maol.
-The blacks and reds here are some of Glenshee's highest and longest runs: one heads well away from its parent lift into a deserted valley: great for zooming down after its flattish start.
+The blacks and reds here are some of Glenshee's highest and longest runs: one heads well away from its parent lift into a deserted valley, great for zooming down after its flattish start.
 Beware the Glas Maol Poma: its violent launch can catch out unwary boarders and it's a long way to the top.
 From here, a minimum of three runs and two lifts are needed to return to the car park.

 |[The triple Cairnwell Chairlift accesses the steep Tiger black (November 2017)]|